Crispy Mexican Potatoes

 Total Time: 55 minutes

-The most delicious spicy, crispy roasted Mexican potatoes perfect for serving in burritos, tacos, and other Mexican dishes.
+The most delicious spicy, crispy roasted Mexican potatoes!
+This side dish is perfect for serving in burritos, tacos, and other Mexican dishes.

 Ingredients